ChristopherKlay/StadiaEnhanced/translations.md

 "popup": "Popup Effect",
-"popupdesc": "Removes the zoom-in / enlarge effect when hovering over a game on the homesceen.", "streammondesc": "Activate to start the monitor whenever a game starts.", "resolutiondesc": "The targeted resolution for games.
-1440p and 2160p require VP9.", "codecdesc": "The codec used for games.", "confirmreset": "Are you sure you want to reset the settings?", "gamesfinished": "Games Finished", "achievementsunlocked": "Achievements Unlocked", "splitstore": "Split Store Lists",
+"popupdesc": "Removes the zoom-in / enlarge effect when hovering over a game on the homesceen.", "streammondesc": "Activate to start the monitor whenever a game starts.", "resolutiondesc": "The targeted resolution for game streams.
+1440p and 2160p require VP9.", "codecdesc": "The codec used for game streams.", "confirmreset": "Are you sure you want to reset the settings?", "gamesfinished": "Games Finished", "achievementsunlocked": "Achievements Unlocked", "splitstore": "Split Store Lists",
-"splitstoredesc": "Splits store lists into two columns for a better overview.", "scrollbar": "Scrollbars",
+"splitstoredesc": "Splits store lists into two columns for a better overview.", "inlineimage": "Image Preview",
-"scrollbardesc": "Enables scrollbars on the homescreen and store.", "resetsettings": "Reset Settings"
+"inlinedesc": "Replaces image links for common file formats (jpg/gif/png) with a clickable preview.", "familyelements": "Family-sharing options", "familyelementsdesc": "Hides the 'Share this game with family' options.", "resetsettings": "Reset Settings"
 ```